 If you’re worried about the shock of that huge change, discuss this with your plastic surgeon.
 He should be able to provide you with images or projections of the way your nose will look after surgery.
 Some surgeons might be able to show photos of past patients with similar nasal structures to yours to help you start imagining your new look.
 To quell your anxieties, try visualization to emotionally prepare yourself for the new way you’ll look.
 Chances are very good that you’re going to love it.

 The success of your rhinoplasty hinges on the plastic surgeon you select to perform the procedure.
 Choosing an experienced, credentialed plastic surgeon can minimize your risk of side effects and complications, as well as increase your chances for a successful result.
 If you’re in the process of selection a surgeon, ask or find the answers to these questions to ensure he is the quality surgeon you need and deserve:

-Next, read our blog Top Three Reasons for Revision Rhinoplasty
+Next, these are The Top 3 Reasons for a Revision Rhinoplasty